 Across a multi-phased implementation strategy, Cloud for Good worked closely with Human Rights Watch to help create a strategic roadmap that would move their organization from restrictive tools like Raiser’s Edge, Excel, and spreadsheet-tracking over to Salesforce, which would eliminate their data silos and transform their technology to help the organization raise more funds.
 This journey began with building a Salesforce solution for the organization’s fundraising operations, utilizing the Nonprofit Success Starter Pack and Cloud for Good’s proprietary Raiser’s Edge Migration Accelerator to seamlessly migrate years and years of fundraising data from the old system into the new.
 This resulted in over 1M legacy donation records and nearly 17M total records efficiently, and confidently, moved over from Raiser’s Edge to Salesforce in just one weekend.

 One of the first steps taken by Cloud for Good in Human Rights Watch’s multi-phased Salesforce implementation involved an extensive review of the organization’s prospect/donor cycle.
 Taking a strategic consulting approach, the Cloud for Good team sat down with Human Rights Watch in order to intimately understand the organization’s fundraising methodology, from the identification of potential donors to the processes taken once a donor was identified or a donation was made.
 Cloud for Good then utilized this operational knowledge to specifically customize Salesforce for each step in the donor lifecycle, taking into account the different stages, sources, engagement plans, and events within that cycle.
-Once everything was integrated into Salesforce, tracking, forecasting, and visibility capabilities were drastically improved, adding a newfound level of efficiency and effectiveness for Human Rights Watch’s fundraising efforts.
+Once everything was integrated into Salesforce, tracking, forecasting, and visibility capabilities were drastically improved, adding a newfound level of efficiency and effectiveness to Human Rights Watch’s fundraising efforts.

 A Culture of Collaboration + Stewardship

-Part of Cloud for Good’s responsibility as a strategic partner is to ensure Human Rights Watch is properly enabled to use their new system to the fullest extent possible.
-The organization operates across 20 individual offices, but their headquarters are based in New York City.
+Part of Cloud for Good’s responsibility as a strategic partner is to ensure Human Rights Watch is properly enabled to use its new system to the fullest extent possible.
+The organization operates across 20 individual offices, but its headquarters are based in New York City.
 Ayoub took notice of Cloud for Good’s success as a 100% virtual company by stating, “The thing that drove me to Cloud for Good was how Tal Frankfurt set up the company as a distributed workforce.
 I felt if Cloud for Good was able to distribute their work that efficiently without a local office, that’s definitely going to help Human Rights Watch and our mission.”

 The Cloud for Good team held over 30 hours of training for the Human Rights Watch teams through Zoom to prepare them for their new technologies, allowing organizational staff to grow more comfortable and confident within the new system at an accelerated rate.